 SURGERY-412C.
 EMERGENCY MEDICINE.
-Course Goals: 1) This elective will provide exposure to emergency clinical problems.
-2) Students will see patients of all ages with the full range of chief complaints that present to the Duke University Emergency Department.
-3) Students will gain experience in making initial evaluations as well as diagnostic and treatment plans with an emphasis on detecting and treating immediate life threatening conditions.
-4) Their ability to rapidly obtain critical facets of a history and physical examination will improve.
-5) Students will mature as clinical problem-solvers by seeing several patients per day with undifferentiated chief complaints.
-How Goals Are Achieved: 1) Students will work with attendings and residents during approximately 12 eight-hour shifts per month.
+The American College of Emergency Physicians defines emergency medicine as "the medical specialty with the principal mission of evaluating, managing, treating and preventing unexpected illness and injury."
+Course Goals: 1) Students will see patients with the full range of chief complaints that present to the Duke University Emergency Department.
+2) Students will gain experience in making initial evaluations as well as diagnostic and treatment plans with an emphasis on detecting and treating immediate life threatening conditions.
+3) Students' ability to rapidly obtain critical facets of a history and physical examination will improve.
+4) Students will mature as clinical problem-solvers by seeing several patients per day with undifferentiated chief complaints.
+How Goals Are Achieved: 1) Students will work with attendings and residents during approximately 13 eight-hour shifts per month.
 A mixture of day, evening, and overnight shifts will be assigned.
 2) Medical student lectures will be held every Monday morning.
 3) Students will attend resident conferences on Wednesday mornings.
-4) Students will present one 10-minute lecture based on a patient encounter of interest.
-5) Students will shadow a Durham EMS paramedic team for one day.
+4) Students will shadow a Durham EMS paramedic team for one day.
 Methods of Evaluation: Attendings and senior residents will give feedback to students.
 For more information please contact Dr. David Gordon at 919-684-5537 or by email, davidc.gordon@duke.edu.
 Prerequisites: none.
-First day meeting: 8:00 a.m. with location announced week prior to rotation via e-mail.
+First day meeting: 9:00 a.m. in the conference room located in the emergency services administrative suite above the emergency department.
+Administrative contact: David Massung, email at david.massung@duke.edu or phone at 681-4458.
 Credit: 4.
-Enrollment: max 8.
-Gordon
+Enrollment: max varies by term.
+Fall 41 (5); fall 42 (4); fall 43 (9); and fall 44 (9).
+David Gordon, MD

 SURGERY-420C.
 GENERAL SURGICAL ONCOLOGY.
 The course is designed for the student interested in surgical oncology.
 The students are involved in patient care with a specific surgeon but, in addition, are expected to attend multidisciplinary conferences related to gastrointestinal and breast carcinoma.
 These multidisciplinary conferences involve medical and radiation oncology as well as surgical oncology.
 The student is also expected to evaluate surgical patients in an outpatient setting as well as participating in inpatient and operative patient care.
 This course is designed for students who have an interest in the basic sciences in relation to surgical oncology.
 Attendance at research conferences involved in the molecular and cellular biology of human cancers is also expected.
 For more information please contact Dr. Bryan Clary, 684-6553 or via email, clary001@mc.duke.edu.
 Permission of instructor is required.
+Please contact Honor Gifford via email at honor.gifford@duke.edu to obtain a permission number.
 Credit: 4.
-Enrollment: min 1, max 2.
-Clary, Tyler, Olson, Pruitt, Wilke, Lyerly, D"Amico, Burfiend, and Harpole.
+Enrollment: min 1, max Trey Blazer, MD; Bryan Clary, MD; Douglas Tyler, MD; John Olson, MD/PhD; Scott Pruitt, MD/PhD; Lee Wilke, MD; H. Kim Lyerly, MD; Thomas D'Amico, MD; and David Harpole Jr.,, MD

 SURGERY-421C.
 FRACTURES/MUSCULOSKELETAL TRAUMA.
 Students participate in the emergency management of patients through the Duke Emergency Room.

 Principles of fractures and trauma are given during emergency room assignment.
 Requirements are attendance at one outpatient clinic per week, two nights per week on call in the emergency room, and conference attendance.
-For more information please contact Wendy Thompson at 684-3170.
+Students planning to apply for orthopaedic residency are required to complete 429C prior to taking this elective.
+Permission numbers must be obtained from Ms. Wendy Thompson via email at wendy,thompson@duke.edu or telephone at 684-3170.
 Credit: 3.
-Enrollment: max 2 for four weeks (if proportionate with #'s on 429C).
-Nunley, Olson, Duke Orthopaedic Staff
+Enrollment: maximum 2 students per four week section.
+Permission is Required.
+James Nunley II, MD; Steve Olson, MD; Duke Orthopaedic Staff